 Growers planted it because of all the enthusiasm generated by the publicity from the apple naming promotion, and the major fruit packing co-operative began to pack and ship the first loads of the new apple variety to market.

-However, there were some problems growing the new variety and picking it without causing any marks or bruising because it’s a light-coloured apple with a medium to thin skin, so every mark shows.
+However, there were some problems growing the new variety and picking it without causing any marks or bruising.
+Because of its light-colouring with a medium to thin skin, every mark showed.